Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-Thus, the asymptotics of these factorial moments and the corresponding limit laws follow by setting $G(z)=\frac{1}{1-z}$ in Theorem~\ref{TheExtended} and Theorem~\ref{TheRefined}: the normalized moments converge to the moments of a Mittag-Leffler distribution (in the cycle scheme case) and of a mixed Poisson distribution (in the refined scheme case). \end{proof}
+Thus, the $s$th factorial moment is obtained from the asymptotics in~\eqref{eq:pureasymptmoments} computed for $s-1$ and with $G(z)=\frac{1}{1-z}$.
+Then, we obtain the final result: the normalized moments converge to the moments of a Mittag-Leffler distribution.